legumeinfo/pandagma/README.md

          # Here, `pandagma` is the name of the conda environment where the dependencies are installed.
 ```

-4. Download the annotation data from a remote source (CDS, protein, and GFF or BED), and transform if
+3. Download the annotation data from a remote source (CDS, protein, and GFF or BED), and transform if
     needed.
 You can do this with a simple shell script that executes curl commands and then
     applies some transformations.
 See the files in get_data/ for examples.
 There are \"get_data\"
-    scripts for Glycine, Medicago, Phaseolus, Vigna, and Zea.
+    shell scripts and Makefiles.
 ```
-       $PANDAGMA_ROOT/get_data/get_Glycine_7_3_2.sh
+       mkdir data
+       make -C data -j 2 -f $PANDAGMA_ROOT/get_data/Glycine_7_3_2.mk
-         # This puts the data into data_pan/,
+         # This puts the data into data/
 ```
-5. Create a config file to provide program parameters and indicate sequence and coordinate files to be analyzed.
+4. Create a config file to provide program parameters and indicate sequence and coordinate files to be analyzed.
     The config file sets nine program parameters, and then lists annotation files and fasta files.
     The annotation and fasta files need to be listed in corresponding order.
     The nth listed GFF file corresponds to the nth listed FASTA file.
 Also note that